 Hope Fellowship is a church plant of the Presbyterian Church in America.
 We are a "mission church" of the Pacific Northwest Presbytery.
 For nine years, we met every Tuesday night for a meal with our people, praise and worship together, and to participate in Bible Study.
-As of Eater Sunday, 2012, we began having Sunday worship services.
-On a "regular" night we usually have 55-65 elementary aged children, 25-35 teenagers, and 20-25 adults.
+As of Eater Sunday, 2012, we began having Sunday evening worship services in the White Swan Longhouse.
+In May 2014, we began having Sunday morning services in our new facility.
+Churches, families, and individuals from all over the country helped to finance and rennovate our new home seven miles southeast of White Swan.
+On a "regular" Sunday morning we usually have 40-50 elementary aged children, 10-20 teenagers, and 10-20 adults.
 Altogether, there are approximately 140 regular attenders and we have new visitors virtually every week.

 We want to be a church that is characterized by a deep love for the Lord; strong, dynamic faith; commitment to His Word; an active, vibrant love for our neighbors; a desire to serve our neighbors for the glory of Christ and His Kingdom; a commitment to share His Truth and His Love in both Word and Deed regularly and consistently.